chittolina/clg/README.md

-# clg - Stack Overflow Brazilian Users Listing
+I# clg - Stack Overflow Brazilian Users Listing

 This project consists in a Stack Overflow Brazilian Users listing, ordered by last access date.
 It was setup using [@chittolina/fsts](https://github.com/chittolina/fsts) boilerplate (which was created yesterday to try a little of TypeScript).